 As it turned out, I thoroughly enjoyed learning about the property deed as the characters began tracing back to discover the true ownership.
 It was something different and to me, that made for a refreshing and educational read.
 There was tension throughout as the characters raced against time as the eviction date loomed.
 There was the right amount of fast and slow, a gradual build-up with a clever climax.

 A different perspective

-I commend books that tackle the Holocaust; it is such a sensitive subject that requires truly emotional writing to paint an accurate description of the awful events that occurred.
-Most books I’ve read have been from the point of view of the Jewish prisoners, however this book was from the perspective of a Jewish family with wealth, fame and talent, giving them a higher status in society and an excuse to survive.
+Most books I’ve read about the holocaust have been from the point of view of Jewish prisoners, however this book was from the perspective of a Jewish family with wealth, fame and talent, giving them a higher status in society and a reason to survive.
 This gave the story an original angle that I found interesting and engaging.